-Looking ahead to 2019 VisionZambia plans to support the school in building on the move to secondary provision by developing the Education Fund to offer a scholarship programme.
+Looking ahead to 2020 VisionZambia will support the school in building more secondary provision with modernized sanitary facilities and by developing the education programme.

 MOTHER OF MERCY HOSPICE

 Each year VisionZambia provides the funding to support 20 staff and cover the running costs that enable this clinic to provide free palliative care to patients with TB and HIV/AIDS.